filebrowser/filebrowser/README.md

 ## Standalone

 You can use filemanager as a standalone executable.
 You just need to download it from the [releases page](https://github.com/hacdias/filemanager/releases), where you can find multiple releases.
-The 'latest' always corresponds to the latest commit made to the master branch so it might not be stable.

 You can either use flags or a JSON configuration file, which should have the following appearance: